alejandro-requena-cervera/medicarama/README.md

 This project undertakes a comprehensive data analysis to understand the purchasing behavior of Medicarama's students.
 Additionally, it proposes a sequence of course recommendations based on identified patterns and develops a recommendation model using machine learning.

+*It is important to note that the data has been transformed to protect sensitive information, including corporate data.
+Thus, this work does not showcase real data.*

 ## Project Structure

 - **data**: Contains the static database in Excel format, as well as processed and transformed files in CSV format.